- Attraction Seating

 Mist and scents of jasmine greet you at the start of the ride.
 The raft heads upwards and then down a water fall.
 The raft sloshs back and forth through a rainforest and temple ruins, but then you smell smoke!
 The illegal loggers are burning the forest!

 Your raft twists and turns through the rapids until you finally are returned to safety.

 YOU WILL GET WET!!!!!!!!

-Kali River Rapids is a Fastpass attraction.
-Get your Fastpass, then take a walk through the nearby Maharajah Jungle Trek while waiting for your Fastpass window to open.
+Kali River Rapids is a Fastpass+ attraction.
+Walk through the nearby Maharajah Jungle Trek while waiting for your Fastpass+ window to open.

 You will get wet!
 Trust me!
 If you don't get wet enough going through the actual ride.....guests standing on the bridge as you approach the disembarking station will shoot water at you through the elephants!

 There is a plastic-enclosed, zippered *protective area* in which you can place your belongings, however this is not really very protective.
 As the day goes on, this area gets wetter and wetter.
 My advice is to bring a small garbage bag or 2 gallon Ziploc bag with you so your items can be placed in there and then put into the protective area in the raft.
 There is not a lot of time once you enter the raft to store your items, so be prepared!